 - Left-Center: 38%

 - Right: 6%

 In this review, we did not evaluate local news because this would be different for each user.
-The results indicate that 54% of news leans left, 40% is low biased and 6% leans right.
-Of the 100 sources listed 2 were from sources, we list as Mixed for factual reporting.
-Further, we did a search for the use of poor sources and found that they have also used Natural News, which is a well-known purveyor of false medical information, especially as it relates to Coronavirus.
+The results indicate that 54% of news leans left, 40% is low biased, and 6% right.
+Of the 100 sources listed, 2 were from sources we list as Mixed for factual reporting.
+Further, we searched for the use of poor sources.
+We found that they have also used Natural News, which is a well-known purveyor of false medical information, especially as it relates to Coronavirus.

 Finally, they have published satire as real news, such as this story FLORIDA: 400-POUND WOMAN SURVIVES SEXUAL ASSAULT BY HERD OF MANATEES.
 The full story originates from World News Daily Report, which clearly displays the tagline ” Where Facts Don’t Matter.”
 In general, many stories are low biased and factual; however, using poor sources and satire as real news renders them Questionable.